 Dates that course registration is open are listed in the Academic Catalog and available on the CBTS website.
 Courses offerings are available on the CBTS website and in the Student Information System (Populi).
-Please note that in certain degree programs registration may close before the start of the term, as which point the Add/Drop period begins.
-Consult the Academic Calendar for registration and add/drop dates for each program.
+Please note that in certain degree programs registration may close before the start of the term, at which point the Add/Drop period begins.
+Consult the Academic Calendar for registration and change of registration dates for each program.